xrdevrob/QuestCameraKit/README.md

 |------------------------------|------------------------------------|
 | <img src="Media/PCA_WebRTC.gif" width="500"/> | <img src="Media/QrCodeDetection.png" width="500"/> |

+# Update Notes

+## Meta XR SDK v81 refresh - One script to rule them all

+> The legacy `WebCamTexture` helpers have been fully retired.
+Every sample now talks directly to `PassthroughCameraAccess` component, which is part of the MRUK package, and consumes the native render texture, intrinsics, and per-frame pose data.
+It also offers us timestamps and both eyes at the same time.

+- **Single PCA component** – All samples reference the same configured PCA component; no more bespoke permission scripts or manifest edits.
+- **Direct GPU textures** – Sentis inference, QR tracking, Frosted Glass shaders, WebRTC, and OpenAI capture now pull the PCA render texture directly, preserving latency and aspect ratio.
+- **Pose-aware reprojection** – Object/QR samples reconstruct rays with per-frame PCA pose + intrinsics so markers no longer drift when the user nods.
+- **Environment-aware markers** – Marker placement re-samples environment normals and optionally drops detections below a configurable confidence threshold.
+- **Shared marker assets** – Marker prefab/pool/controller moved to `Assets/Samples/Common/Markers`, keeping Sentis + QR samples in sync.
+- **Shader updates** – Camera-mapped shaders understand PCA UV scale/offsets so effects don’t mirror, split into quadrants, or flip vertically.

 # Getting Started with PCA

 | **Information**        | **Details**                                                                                                                                                                                             |